It's a jungle out there, so beware any monkey business, warns CLSA

 Those born in the Chinese years of the Ox and the Snake should have a good year, while for fire monkeys such as

-Taiwan's new President Tsai Ing-wen, the stars favour work, travel and finance, CLSA said.
+Taiwan's new President Tsai Ing-wen, the stars favor work, travel and finance, CLSA said.

 It warns "fire dog" U.S. Republican presidential hopeful Donald Trump it could be a "mongrel" of a year and he should be careful with his spending.